nrfconnect/sdk-nrf-bm/doc/ncs-lite/install_ncsl.rst

    For this release of |NCSL|, use version |ncs_release| of the toolchain.

 The toolchain installation starts in the background, as can be seen in the notification that appears.
+If this is your first installation of the toolchain, wait for it to finish before moving to the next step of this procedure (getting the code).

 When you install the toolchain for the first time, the installed version is automatically selected for your project.